 Ask yourself: Does this country or region offer adequate healthcare?

 Speaking of starting a new life, after you've been a resident for a certain amount of time, some countries make it possible for you to apply for citizenship and a passport through residency.
 This varies, but you'll probably have to invest 3 to 5 years in a country before this happens.
-And becoming a citizen might mean more than just opening a bank account and buying a house.
+And becoming a citizenship might mean more than just opening a bank account and buying a house.
 You may need to learn the local language or complete mandatory military service!

 For example, you only need to have lived in Argentina continuously for just two years to become a citizen (but being called on for military service is a possibility here).
 Ireland, on the other hand, offers what's widely considered to be the best residency for citizenship programme: 5 years of legal residency and no military service for one of the best passports in the world (in one of the most beautiful countries, too).
 Other countries that offer citizenship for residency include Mexico, Dominican Republic and Portugal.3